 Morning

-First on the schedule is a sunrise hot air balloon ride — trust us, it’s well worth the early morning wake-up call.
-Floating over the splendor of the valley is a bucket list experience you’re sure to dream about long after your visit, and Napa Valley Aloft’s Optimal Yountville Experience ends with brunch at Ottimo followed by a tasting at Handwritten Wines complete with truffle potato chips.
+First on the schedule is a sunrise hot air balloon ride – trust us, it’s well worth the early morning wake-up call.
+Floating over the splendor of the valley is a bucket list experience you’re sure to dream about long after your visit.
+Take off from Yountville with either Napa Valley Aloft or Napa Valley Balloons.

 Next, head over to the Silverado Trail for a VIP Tasting at Cliff Lede Winery.
 Take in sweeping views of Poetry Vineyard from the luxurious outdoor lounge while being guided through a selection of single vineyard, appellation series, platinum or library wines.